ktataa/sms-react-native/README.md

 -Tap to pay (On progress).

--Send and receive SPL-tokens and NFTs (On progress).
+-Send and receive SPL-tokens and NFTs.